jnccd/graph-draw-project/README.md

 The layer of the currently checked contour difference is displayed by a line between the two nodes.
 Below that line at each side the actual contour value is drawn.

+Due to the fact that the contour number and the threads might overlap the background of the contour number is cleared.
+Overlaps between thread lines and contour difference lines aren't so confusing because they are drawn in different colors.

+When the difference line is drawn the dv value of the algorithm is drawn below the marked node to visualize that it's the horizontal difference between the two subtrees under it.

 ![OwO thewes missing some something D:](Documentation-Resources/vis_phase1_2.png "Hey, im a popup :P")

-During such a state the dv value of the algorithm is drawn below the marked node because it visualizes the horizontal difference between the two subtrees under it.

 Threads that are created during this phase are displayed as dashed lines similarly to how they were drawn in the paper from Reingold and Tilford that first proposed the RT algorithm.
-Unlike edges however that are drawn from and to the edges of the nodes rectangle that are the closest to each other, the threads are routed always from and to the lower sides of the rectangle.
+Unlike edges however that are drawn from and to the edges of the nodes rectangle that are the closest to each other, the threads are routed always from and to the lower sides of the rectangle to prevent overlaps.

 ### Phase 2